appseconnect/docs/_posts/Workflow-Management/How-to guides/2018-09-20-list-of-snapshot.md

 ## Pre-Requisites of Listing of Snapshot for a Workflow

 1. All the Pre-requisites to workflow execution has to be met.
-[Clickhere](/workflow/steps-to-choose-your-workflow/)
+[Click here](/workflow/steps-to-create-your-first-workflow/)
-2. Agent should be Primary (as Unlicensed agents will malfunction due to the non- connectivity between SignalR & Agent)
+2. Agent should be Primary (as Unlicense agents will malfunction due to the non- connectivity between SignalR & Agent)
 3. Autosync of the Agent should be `ON` (To trigger the workflow in the agent)